 In order to fit all of my camera gear in my pack and not be carrying above 50lbs which is where I try to limit myself, I found a way to decrease the amount of food I need while I am out.
 In 2015 I decided I would try out a diet that my brothers had been doing which is referred to as “Intermittent Fasting,” “The Warrior Diet,” or “ The Caveman Diet,” since it is based on those ancient lifestyles and how humans used to eat before the most recent agricultural revolution.
 I wont get into the health side of it too much since there is lots of material available online to how it can actually cure diseases, help you lose and maintain weight, allow your metabolism to run more efficiently, and improve your entire system overall.
 The main allure for me was that you can have even more strength, energy, and focus while only eating 1 meal a day.
 This allows me to carry only ⅓ of the food that most people need to bring along, which allows me to be out for 3x longer.
 I was able to easily pack food for 3 weeks in the backcountry on my trip to Patagonia in 2017 without needing to leave the wilderness the entire time to restock.
 Of course if you are used to eating 3 meals a day this is something you need to get accustomed to and takes a few weeks at least to adjust to where you begin to feel your energy levels rise and you don't feel the need or urge to eat until dinner time.
 People will argue that they cant get sufficient strength from just eating 1 meal a day, but last summer in the Wind River Range I trekked 26 miles in under 12 hours with a 50lb pack without eating a single meal.
 That was farther and more intense than I had ever trekked before and I felt great compared to back when I used to hike while eating 3 meals a day.

-It isn’t something you can just turn off and on so I eat this way all the time, and like I already mentioned, it actually benefits me in many ways than just being able to backpack for longer amounts of time.
-This is why I always say if you want to do photography full time, make sure it is something you really want to dedicate your life too.
+It isn’t something you can just turn off and on so I eat this way all the time, and like I already mentioned, it actually benefits me in many ways other than just being able to backpack for longer amounts of time.
+This is why I always say if you want to do photography full time, make sure it is something you really want to dedicate your life to.
 Even when I am “off the clock” so to speak, my life is still heavily influenced by my passion for this art form.